Top Online Colleges for Law Enforcement Degrees

-An undergraduate certificate can be sought by professionals who already have experience in the field but wish to expand their knowledge and skills.
+An online undergraduate certificate can be sought by professionals who already have experience in the field but wish to expand their knowledge and skills.
 Students will enhance their skills in parole, probation, investigation, and patrol.
 Such knowledge is gained through the completion of coursework on security, criminal investigation, probation and parole, problems in policing, police organization and management, and the American legal tradition.
-A typical certificate program contains 45 to 56 units of coursework.
-Certificate programs can be pursued at both universities and vocational schools, but applicants must provide official transcripts from all schools previously attended including high school and college.
+A typical online certificate program contains 45 to 56 units of coursework.
+Online certificate programs can be pursued at both universities and vocational schools, but applicants must provide official transcripts from all schools previously attended including high school and college.
 If the applicant has relevant work experience, a resume will also be key for admission.

 Accreditation is an important factor when it comes to committing to a specific school or program.
 It ensures the quality of the program—meaning the curriculum, faculty, resources, and student evaluation systems have been deemed exceptional through an unbiased review conducted by an outside organization.
 Students can have full confidence that they are going to receive an education that is going to fully prepare them for their future profession upon graduation.
 It must also be noted that federal financial aide is only available for students who are taking part in accredited programs.
 Accreditation can also play an important role in job searching post-graduation.
 Many employers want to rest assured that their candidates have been properly trained and thus may only recognize degrees received through accredited programs.
-The Comission on Accreditation for Law Enforcement Agencies, Inc. (CALEA), is a non-profit organization that internationally accredits law enforcement, communications, training academy, and campus security agencies.
+The Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA), is a non-profit organization that internationally accredits law enforcement, communications, training academy, and campus security agencies.
 CALEA promulgates standards around best practices in public safety and how an agency should operate.

 Careers in Law Enforcement